paolopicelloit/prova1/README.md

 In order to make our software as efficient as possible we build it in two main module:

-- *Picello1* is responsable for pre-computing LETOR features from a Terrier generated index and save them in efficient byte tables on disk
+- *Features Extraction* is responsable for pre-computing LETOR features from a Terrier generated index and save them in efficient byte tables on disk
-- *Picello2* is responsable for the execution of LTR algorithms and saving of the reranked results
+- *LTR Algorithms Execution* is responsable for the execution of LTR algorithms and saving of the reranked results

 The code is compiled using Java 8.

 ## How to use

 In this guide it is assumed that Terrier is installed on your machine.
-RankLib, QuickRank and JForests are included in the software but you can use differernt versions modifying the properties file.
+RankLib, QuickRank and JForests are included in the software but you can use different versions modifying the properties file.
 We refer to the official sites for installation guides and we give here a brief step-by-step guide for running our software.

 For this software we assume that you have Terrier SE working.
 We refer to the "Installing and Running Terrier" guide (http://terrier.org/docs/v4.1/quickstart.html).